Jun-Lucis/BIG-theory/README.md

 ### Local boundary geometry

-Local boundary geometry is measured by boundary landing exponents such as $\nu$.
+Local boundary geometry is measured by boundary landing exponents such as **nu**.

 This describes how the field approaches zero near the detected free boundary.